What’s your Starting Strategy

 Then pick a vertical you know works but maybe isn't quite as competitive.

-Let's say there are 50 people making money off this offer you just after be better than number 50 to make money.
+Let's say fifty people are making money off an offer; you will have to be as good or better than the fiftieth to make money.

 Let's talk about the typical of affiliate journey as a newbie: